srlakkar/RAGBot/README.md

-# Flower Image RAG Bot
+# GardenGPT

-Flower Image RAG Bot is an open-source demo for retrieval-augmented generation (RAG) pipelines with image inputs, built for both technical and non-technical users.
+GardenGPT is an open-source demo for retrieval-augmented generation (RAG) pipelines with image inputs, built for both technical and non-technical users.

 ## 🚀 Value Proposition
 - Democratize visual Q&A and multimodal search for product managers, educators, and AI enthusiasts.
-- Prototype and experiment with SOTA vision-language AI pipelines.
+- Prototype and experiment with vision-language AI pipelines.

 ## 🖼️ How It Works
 1. Upload an image.